iot2tangle/Integrations-request/README.md

 # I2T Integration Requests

-If you have code to integrate an IoT device with IOTA Streams and you think it could be of value, [**submit an issue on this repo***](https://github.com/iot2tangle/integrations/issues) linking to the code and explaining how to test it.
+If you have code to integrate an IoT device with IOTA Streams and you think it could be of value, [**submit an issue here**](https://github.com/iot2tangle/integrations/issues) linking to the code and explaining how to test it.

 Keep in mind that your work will have to meet two conditions: